openmanuscript/openmanuscript/specification_v1.0.md

 - **tags** An array of strings used to define collections of chapters.
 - **title** The title of the chapter.
 - **tod** Time of day.
 Any string is valid.
+- **summary** A scene file that is a summary of the chapter.
+Expected to be in the `scenes` directory.
 - Other valid `JSON` data may be present, but is not part of this
   specification.